Moderate alcohol drinking reduces arthritis risk, including these forms of the disease.

-Arthritis is a chronic disease characterized primarily by inflammation.
-It can lead to long-term joint damage, chronic pain, loss of function and disability.
+Arthritis is a chronic disease.
+It’s characterized mainly by inflammation.
+It can lead to long-term joint damage, chronic pain, loss of function, and disability.

 One in five people in the US has been diagnosed with it.
 Possibly a billion people worldwide suffer from arthritis.
-The cause or causes of the disease are unknown.
-Therefore, it’s important to consider factors that increase risk of developing it.
+The cause or causes of the disease are not known.
+So it’s important to look at factors that increase risk of getting it.

 A study of 34,141 women found that the moderate alcohol drinking reduces RA risk.

 Women in the study reported their drinking once and then again ten years later.
 They were then followed up 12 years later.
 Those who earlier reported moderate drinking had a 52% reduced risk of RA.
-That was in comparison to those who never consumed any alcohol.
+That was compared to those who never drank.

-Drinking any form of alcoholic beverage was associated with a reduced risk of RA.
-That is, beer, wine, and spirits or liquor.
+Drinking any form of alcoholic was linked to a reduced risk of RA.
+That is, beer, wine, and spirits (liquor) were just as effective.

 The authors suggest that a decrease in pro-inflammatory cytokines is probably why alcohol lowers the risk of RA.1